jquillan/vse_masking_tools/README.md

 results on frame change so you always have the current frame to tweek the mask on with out manually rendering.

+## Usage

+ * Bring up Image Editor
+ * Show **Render Results**
+ * In the VSE Masking tab check **Sync VSE**

+Now you can advance frames and the image editor with show the current frame of the VSE rendered in the Image Editor